Aliases for EIF2S3 Gene

 GeneCards Summary for EIF2S3 Gene

 EIF2S3 (Eukaryotic Translation Initiation Factor 2 Subunit Gamma) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+Among its related pathways are RNA transport and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include GTP binding and translation initiation factor activity.
 An important paralog of this gene is LOC255308.

 UniProtKB/Swiss-Prot for EIF2S3 Gene